freemanmoscow/webdev-quiz/README.md

-# Web Dev Quiz - everything related to web dev world
+# WebDev Quiz - A quiz about everything related to WebDev world

-> A simple voting app that resembles a minimal-reddit link voting app in Angular 2.
+> A simple quiz app to help you learn WebDev technologies and fun facts.
+> You can take a look at http://webdev-quiz.paperplane.io/ for production version.

 ## Dependencies